nveshaan/nveshaan.github.io/content/blog/vectorised-digit-classifier/index.md

 ## Overview

-In the previous post, I trained a neural network to classify hand-written digits.
-I got an accuracy of ~85% on the test data.
-It took more than an hour to train the model.
-I will now vectorise the implementation, to speed up the training process.
+In the previous post, I trained a neural network to classify handwritten digits, achieving an accuracy of approximately 85% on the test data.
+The training process took more than an hour.
+To expedite the training process, I will now vectorize the implementation.

 ## Implementation

-Instead of iterating through the training examples one by one, I will stack them up in a matrix `X` and one-hot encode the labels in `Y`.
-Then I can just multiply `X` with `W` and add `B` to get the output `y`.
+Instead of iterating through the training examples one by one, I will stack them up in a matrix X and one-hot encode the labels in Y. Then I can multiply X with W and add B to get the output y.

-Before vectorising, I multiplied the weights with the training examples and added the bias values, in the following way
+Before vectorising, I multiplied the weights with the training examples and added the bias values in the following way

 {{< katex >}}